kitttn/temptest/Loading-Example-Firmware-into-the-APBridges.md

 $HOME/nuttx.apb2
 $HOME/nuttx.apb1
 ````
-For simplicity, the instructions on this page will assume this naming, and assume the use of a JLINK Pro JTAG Debugger.
+For simplicity, the instructions on this page will assume this naming, and assume the use of a J-Link Pro JTAG Debugger.

 #### Loading Firmware into APBridge 2
-1. Identify the serial number of the JLink Pro that's attached to AP Bridge 2.
+1. Identify the serial number of the J-Link Pro that's attached to AP Bridge 2.
 This numeric value follows the S/N: marking on the bottom of the device.
-Well call that the "jlink_apb2_sn".
+We'll call that the "jlink_apb2_sn".
-2. Open a separate terminal window and start the JLink gdbserver, specifying the serial number and a unique port number that GDB will use when attaching to the server (2341 in this example)
+2. Open a separate terminal window and start the J-Link gdbserver, specifying the serial number and a unique port number that GDB will use when attaching to the server (2341 in this example)

    JLinkGDBServer -select usb=jlink_apb2_sn -port 2341
 3. From the terminal window where you built a nuttx ELF file for the bridge, start GDB